wtajak/ecom-fullstack-test/README.md

 ## Deliverable

 Your task is to create part of a listing page for the products that you receive from an API.
 The data for the listing page can be accessed via `/api/products` (see. /api folder).
+Tip: The prices have had their decimal indicator removed. :)

 Please return at minimum a component and a test using `jest`.
 Feel free to import any modules that you feel you require or make any changes you deem necesary.